DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/EXPERIMENTAL_RESULTS_DISCUSSION.md

 This finding challenges the assumption that complex attention mechanisms are necessary for reconstruction tasks.
 Instead, we demonstrate that:

 1. **Spatial resolution is paramount** - 112×112 features preserve critical spatial information
-2. **Decoder simplicity avoids overfitting** - 34K parameters sufficient with limited training data (640 images)
+2. **Decoder simplicity avoids overfitting** - Simple architecture sufficient with limited training data (640 images)
 3. **Architectural choice matters** - VGG16's sequential design facilitates feature inversion

-Our experimental journey from complex (Attention, 12M params) to simple (TransposedConv, 34K params) yielded **13.2% PSNR improvement** while reducing parameters by **99.7%** - a powerful demonstration of the "less is more" principle in deep learning.
+Our experimental journey from complex (Attention) to simple (TransposedConv) yielded **12.7% PSNR improvement** - a powerful demonstration of the "less is more" principle in deep learning.

 ---